UoMResearchIT/CapX/README.md

 ## Running with Docker Compose

-To run with Docker Compose, enter your GitHub credentials as environment variables:
+To run with Docker Compose, provide your GitHub token as an environment variable:

 ```bash
 read -s GITHUB_TOKEN